torch.utils.data¶

 class

-, supporting fetching a data sample for a given key.
-Subclasses could also optionally overwrite__len__()
+__getitem__(), supporting fetching a data sample for a given key.
+Subclasses could also optionally overwrite__len__(), which is expected to return the size of the dataset by manySamplerimplementations and the default options ofDataLoader.Note

 -